 The loan receivable from Mars Overseas is classified as a contra-equity under Shareholders' Equity in the accompanying consolidated balance sheet, because the loan receivable is secured by the CopyTele Shares and the Share Subscription Agreement and Loan and Pledge Agreement were entered into concurrently.
 See Note 1 to the Consolidated Financial Statements.
 Our sale of the CopyTele Shares to Mars Overseas and our purchase of the Videocon GDRs had the combined effect, as of the date of closing, of increasing (a) our net assets by \$11 million, as our \$16 million investment in Videocon GDRs (at market value at the time of the investment was made) was offset by our \$5 million loan payable to related party (Mars Overseas) and (b) our shareholders' equity by approximately \$11 million, as the \$16 million of proceeds received from the sale of our common stock to Mars Oversea was offset by the \$5 million receivable from a related party (Mars Overseas).
 We carry our investment in the Videocon GDRs, at fair value, based on the price on the Luxembourg Stock Exchange, which price is based on the underlying price of Videocon's equity shares which are traded on stock exchanges in India with prices quoted in rupees.
 Based upon the duration and the continuing magnitude of the market price decline in Videocon's equity shares, we recorded a write-down of this investment of approximately \$9,095,000 which reduced the carrying value of the Videocon GDRs to \$7,105,000 as of October 31, 2009.
-We can give no assurance that we will not record an additional impairment charge or what value, if any that we will realize from the sale of the Videocon GDR, such transaction did not have an effect on our liquidity or cash resources.
-In addition, the primary purpose of the transaction was to establish cross-equity ownership with the entities with whom we do business, which our management believes is an effective tool to foster collaboration and to allow our Company to benefit economically should the entities with whom we do business be successf
+We can give no assurance that we will not record an additional impairment charge or what value, if any that we will realize from the sale of the Videocon GDRs should we choose to sell the Videocon GDR when the seven year lock-up expires.
+However, as we used the proceeds received from the sale of our shares to Mars Overseas to acquire the Videocon GDR, such transaction did not have an effect on our liquidity or cash resources.
+In addition, the primary purpose of the transaction was to establish cross-equity ownership with the entities with whom we do business, which our management believes is an effective tool to foster collaboration and to allow our Company to benefit economically should the entities with whom we do business be successful in commercializing our products.